mysql/mysql-utilities/doc/command/proc.rst

 .. module:: mysql.utilities.command.proc

-Module for searching processes on a server and optionally kill either the query or the connection for all matching processes.
+Module for searching processes on a server and optionally killing either the query or the connection for all matching processes.

 The processes are searched by matching the fields in the